mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-Invokes procedural generation routines on any [MapChunk](#T-ParquetClassLibrary-Maps-MapChunk 'ParquetClassLibrary.Maps.MapChunk')s that need it.
+Invokes procedural generation routines on any [MapChunkModel](#T-ParquetClassLibrary-Maps-MapChunkModel 'ParquetClassLibrary.Maps.MapChunkModel')s that need it.

 <a name='M-ParquetClassLibrary-Maps-MapRegionSketch-ToString'></a>
 ### ToString() `method`